 3.4 In choosing options, students changing course must not select modules which they have previously taken.
 Where the range of options stipulated by supplementary regulations is so limited as to make this impossible, the arrangements set out in 3.5 below will apply.

 3.5 In certain cases, supplementary regulations for a student's new course contain compulsory modules which the student has already taken.
 In these circumstances, the School may decide either (a) that the module(s) should be taken again, in which case the mark gained at the first attempt (i.e. on the previous course) will be the one used for degree classification purposes and the higher of the two marks gained used for progression purposes, or (b) that the student should be registered on agreed modules rather than repeating enrolments on compulsory modules that have been successfully completed.
+Where (b) applies the compulsory modules will be included in the degree classification and the additional modules will not contribute to the degree award.

 (i) A change of course involving going back one or more stages can take place at any time in the session.
 Students can either choose to complete the session on their old course or suspend their registration for the rest of the session.
 If the session is completed, there is no need for the student to be in a position to progress in order to change course if going back one or more stages.